devilyouwei/tf-kmeans/README.md

     - k:-                Number of Clusters
     - maxIter:-          Max Iterations
     - distanceFunction:- The Distance function Used Currently: `euclideanDistance` and `cosineDistance`
-    - centroids:-        Always when loading from a save json model, you don't need to train again.
+    - centroids?:-        Always when loading from a save json model, you don't need to train again.

 2. ***`train`***